jsteenbeeke/jsteenbeeke.github.io/recruiters.md

 A lot of people interpret the below list as my description of an ideal job. **It's not, it's what I consider the bare minimum to even consider working for you.** I'm not interested in companies that can meet _most_ of the requirements.
 I want a company that exceeds all of them.

+## I repeat, this is the bare minimum

+I often receive messages along the lines of "we can match most of what you're asking". **NOT.
+GOOD.
+ENOUGH.**
+Read the above message another fifteen times, take off the rose-tinted glasses, and take a really good and critical look at your company before contacting me.

 ## You are looking for a person who is going to write code

 Project leads, testers, software analysts and business consultants all have their purpose within software organizations, but none of those positions appeal to me.
 My primary purpose in your organization should be the creation of software through writing code, otherwise I will not be a happy employee.